-You may schedule a research consultation by filling out the form at http://lib.usm.edu/services/forms/consultation.html Walk-in research help is available by visiting Gunter Library during regular open hours.
-A research librarian is on-site to help you.
+You may schedule a research consultation by filling out the form at https://lib.usm.edu/services/forms/consultation_gunter.html.
+Walk-in research help is available by visiting Gunter Library during regular open hours.
+A research librarian is onsite to help you.